Our Take On Nexo

 I reached out to Nexo when I was setting up my account because I was getting an error message.
 The problem was quickly resolved via chat.

 Apparently, I already had an account — and there can only be one.
 Whoops.
-Nexo support deleted the second account for me, and I was off to the races.
+Nexo support deleted the second account for me, and I was all set.

 Nexo’s help pages are also extremely useful, many with video walk-throughs on common stumbling blocks.